The most impactful yet often overlooked category in many women’s wardrobes is their undergarments.

 Like clothes, bras fit differently depending on their cut, shape, function and manufacturer.
 Working with someone who is educated in this area is incredibly helpful.

-You can also consider going to a local lingerie shop as you’ll also get personalized attention working with an expert, and you’ll supports a small business.
+You can also consider going to a local lingerie shop as you’ll also get personalized attention working with an expert, and you’ll support a small business.

 There are also brands who sell online whose website will help you figure out your size.
 More on that below.